BAM - Bosnian Convertible Mark

 The Bosnian Convertible Mark is the currency of Bosnia and Herzegovina.
 Our currency rankings show that the most popular Bosnian Convertible Mark exchange rate is the BAM to USD rate.
-The currency code for Convertible Marks is BAM, and the currency symbol is KM.
+The currency code for Bosnia and Herzegovina Convertible Mark is BAM, and the currency symbol is KM.
 Below, you'll find Bosnian Convertible Mark rates and a currency converter.

 |Name